Peter is one of the UK's leading employment lawyers and specialises in advising individuals as well as organisations.

 Peter Daly is an employment lawyer with a track record of pursuing high profile and complex litigation, and of resolving disputes effectively.
 His work pushes the boundaries of discrimination and whistleblowing law and both Chambers and The Legal 500 rank him as one of the UK’s leading employment lawyers with reviews including:

-- "He is one of the best employment lawyers out there on the claimant side in terms of technical knowledge and skill; his approach to strategy is second to none." … "He has novel arguments and is willing to go the extra mile for his clients."… "He's a very good lawyer and he is very creative."
-Chambers and Partners 2021
+"He is one of the best employment lawyers out there on the claimant side in terms of technical knowledge and skill; his approach to strategy is second to none." … "He has novel arguments and is willing to go the extra mile for his clients."… "He's a very good lawyer and he is very creative."

-- “Peter Daly is an exceptionally smart lawyer, technically strong and eminently pragmatic.
+“Peter Daly is an exceptionally smart lawyer, technically strong and eminently pragmatic.
 From a client perspective, during what was an emotionally charged time, he showed compassion whilst never losing sight of achieving a good client outcome.”
-The Legal 500 2021

-- “Peter Daly has an encyclopaedic knowledge of employment practice as well as a very effective strategic mind.”
-The Legal 500 2020
+“Peter Daly has an encyclopaedic knowledge of employment practice as well as a very effective strategic mind.”

-- “imaginative yet sensitive to the immediate needs of any client' and has 'strong attention to detail.”
-The Legal 500 2017
+“imaginative yet sensitive to the immediate needs of any client' and has 'strong attention to detail.”

 Although his more high profile litigation claims have primarily been on behalf of claimant employees, Peter is highly experienced in advising employer respondents in the tech, financial services and third sectors.